A Consistent Test of the Distance-Duality Relation with Galaxy Clusters and Type Ia Supernave: Introduction

 This equation is completely valid for all cosmological models based on Riemannian geometry \citep{Ellis07}.
-Therefore, the DD relation plays an essential role in observational astrophysics and modern cosmology \citep{Csaki02}, such as galaxy clusters observations \citep{Lima03,Cunha07}, the anisotropies of cosmic microwave background (CMB) \citep{Komatsu11}, as well as gravitational lensing studies \citep{Schneider99,Fu08}.
+Therefore, the DD relation plays an essential role in observational astrophysics and modern cosmology, such as galaxy clusters observations \citep{Lima03,Cunha07}, the anisotropies of cosmic microwave background (CMB) \citep{Komatsu11}, as well as gravitational lensing studies \citep{Schneider99,Fu08}.
 In principle, if both $D_{A}$ and $D_{L}$ of cosmological sources at the common redshifts are known, the DD relation ($\eta=1$) could be directly tested by means of astronomical observations.
-From Sunyaev-Zeldovich effect \citep{Sunyaev} and X-ray surface brightness of galaxy clusters, the observational ADDs of galaxy clusters can be obtained \citep{Silk78}.
+From Sunyaev-Zeldovich effect (SZE)\citep{Sunyaev} and X-ray surface brightness of galaxy clusters, the observational ADDs of galaxy clusters can be obtained \citep{Silk78}.
 By using an isothermal spherical model for which the hydrostatic equilibrium model and spherical symmetry assumed, \cite{Reese02} selected 18 galaxy cluster sample and \cite{Mason01} obtained seven clusters from the X-ray-limited flux sample.
 The measurements of the two samples above have been corrected by using an isothermal elliptical model to get 25 ADDs of galaxy clusters \citep{DeFilippis05}.
-Recently, \cite{Boname06} obtained 38 ADD galaxy clusters sample by assuming the spherical model.
+Recently, \cite{Boname06} obtained 38 galaxy clusters sample by assuming the spherical model.

-\cite{Uzan04} considered ADDs of 18 galaxy cluster sample \citep{Reese02} to test the DD relation by assuming the $\Lambda$CDM model via the technique, $D_A^{\mathrm{cluster}}(z)=D_A^{\Lambda \rm CDM}(z)\eta^2(z)$.
-They showed that no violation of the DD relation is only marginally consistent. \cite{DeBernardis06} considered ADDs of 38 galaxy cluster for spherical model \citep{Boname06} to test the DD relation by assuming the $\Lambda$CDM model.
-Some other works in context of the $\Lambda$CDM model for astrophysical research of the DD relation can be found in \cite{Bassett04a}, \cite{Bassett04b}, \cite{More09}, \cite{Avg10}, \cite{HLR11}, and \cite{CaoZ11}.